 Information Not Required on Arizona Medicaid Applications

 Signing up for Medicaid in Arizona requires substantial information from the applicants.
 However, there are some types of information that you can leave off the application.
 If your unmarried partner is not seeking medical benefits, he or she does not need to be included on the form.
 Both the print and online Medicaid application do not require applicants who are 21 years of age or older to list adult family members, even their parents, on the form.
 If your unmarried partner has children, they will not need to be listed on your Medicaid form.
 You will, however, have to list all qualifying members of your household, as your income eligibility will be determined by the size of your household.
 Minors who are relatives and are in your care, even if they are not your children, will have to be listed.
 Unlike other benefits programs, the AZ Medicaid application process does not require an interview.
-To learn more about information required for the Medicaid application, you can download our comprehensive guide today.
+To learn more about the information required for the Medicaid application, you can download our free guide today.

-Steps to Take After a Medicaid Application Denial in Arizona
+Learn the Steps to Take After a Medicaid Application Denial in Arizona

 After submitting your Arizona Medicaid form, you will receive word of your enrollment status in about 45 days.
 In some cases, you may receive an answer in as little as a week’s time.
 If you chose to apply for Medicaid online, you can check your status through that site.
 If your AZ Medicaid application is denied, there are other actions that you can take.
 You are allowed to file an appeal.
 This can involve asking for a Fair Hearing, which will require officials to review your Medicaid application information once again.
 Filing an appeal does not guarantee entrance into the program, but it may help you become enrolled.